-We have audited the basic financial statements of the governmental activities and each major fund of the Tualatin Development Commission, a component unit of the City of Tualatin, Oregon (the Commission), as of and for the year ended June 30, 2013 and have issued our report thereon dated November 27, 2013.
+We have audited the basic financial statements of the Tualatin Development Commission (Commission), as of and for the year ended June 30, 2016 and have issued our report thereon dated December 20, 2016.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.